kinderp/docker101/README.md

   As you can see above an image has a `TAG` and an `ID`.
 Id ofc identifies uniquely that image while tag is used to distinguish different versions (usually different releases of the code)

-  Once you have an image you can run containers from that.
-  If you're wondering where these stuffs are stored in your disk, it depends on the storage driver: `/var/lib/docker` and the name of the driver, in my case:
+  Once you have an image you can run containers from that.(we'll later how to do) If you're wondering where these stuffs are stored in your disk, it depends on the storage driver: `/var/lib/docker` and the name of the driver, in my case:

   ```